badMiguel/dotfiles/README.md

         - then sudo reboot

 7.Other Issues

-    - E: The package <package-name> needs to be reinstalled, but I can't find an archive for it [duplicate]
+E: The package <package-name> needs to be reinstalled, but I can't find an archive for it.
 ```
 sudo dpkg --remove --force-all <package-name>
 ```